 How to Lose Body Fat

-Losing body fat all comes down to nutrition.
+Losing fat all comes down to nutrition.
 In order to lose body fat you must consistently take in fewer calories than what your body burns during your days.
 In other words, you must be in a prolonged calorie deficit.
 To succeed with this you should be able to enjoy yourself in the meantime so you can stick to the fat loss plan long-term.

 Also, in order to support muscle growth, hormonal balance, well being and gym performance you must take in the right amount of macros (protein, carbs and fat).